Road tax for electric cars

 You can make a lump sum payment or spread the cost of car tax by paying monthly or every six months via Direct Debit.

-There’s a 5% surcharge if you pay monthly or every six months.
+There’s a 5% charge added on top if you pay monthly or every six months.

 MOTs for electric vehicles